800:072 01/03 8:00/9:00 a.m. MWF WRT 009 Fall Semester 2008

 home, your peers are also a valuable resource.

-it is not perfect.
-I shall try to draw to your attention any inaccuracies I
+I shall try to draw to your attention any inaccuracies in the text of which I am aware.

-notice.
-You are invited to draw errata to my attention.
-You are also invited
+You are invited to draw errata or unclear material to my attention.
+You are also

 This handout has been prepared using PC-Write.
 You should learn to